MRPHarris/SampleQueue/README.md

 After this, running the function `process_sample_queue()` with the appropriate parameter inputs (correct run sheet, etc.) will automatically rename and copy all the files to the appropriate folders within the **SampleQueue** export folder.
-An option is included for milli-q blank subtraction.
+Optional parameters can be set for milli-q blank subtraction and dilution.

+![Processing a set of large EEMs with process\_sample\_queue()](man/figures/SQ_PHFC_gif.gif) Here’s a small example of what the console churns out whilst process\_sample\_queue() is running.
+These EEMs were quite large; smaller EEMs will copy/transfer much faster.
+The large volume of text is intentional, and gives an explicit indication of which part of the processing caused an error, should one occur.

 After running a **SampleQueue** workflow, the user should be left with a collection of appropriately named and sorted files that can then be